Jonnius00/MoshHamedani_C_sharp_Advanced/Generics/README.md

 **What this means:**
 - `T` must have a parameterless constructor
-- Allows you to create new instances of `T`
+- Allows the developer to create new instances of `T`

 ### 6. Multiple Constraints